dfrappart/dfrappart.github.io/_posts/2026-04-26-ValidatingAdmissionPolicy_101.markdown

 ```

-Now the less easy part, we need to write the rule that will evaluiate this.
+Now the less easy part, we need to write the rule that will evaluate this.

 As already mentioned, it relies on the CEL language.